History Of The Penny

 The U.S. penny has a history of being a very important coin in American commerce.

-While it may no longer be able to buy its own candy (remember penny candy?), a shot at a game or glimpse of a short film in a penny arcade (do those even exist anymore?) or other fun things… the penny still at least helps us pay for sales tax when buying items at the store.
+While it may no longer be able to buy its own candy (remember penny candy?), a shot at a game or glimpse of a short film in a penny arcade (do those even exist anymore?), or other fun things… at least the penny still helps us pay for sales tax when buying items at the store.

-History Of The U.S. Penny
+The History Of The U.S. Penny

 The U.S. penny goes back a long way.